 The results will start coming in as soon as the scanner enters the security testing phase.
 When the scan is finished, you can access a comprehensive report with all the identified security findings.

-3. Interpret your results
+3. Interpret your website security check results

 Congrats, you’ve just run your first website security check!
 Once your scan is finished, you’re ready to assess your site’s security and fix vulnerabilities.

 Below your threat score, you will also see the number of high, medium, and low severity findings.
 This is useful for quick reporting as well as tracking your security progress over time.
-If you’d like to share an overview of your website security check with your colleagues, you can export a summary in PDF format!
+If you’d like to share an overview of your website security check with your colleagues, you can export a summary in PDF format.

 You can find out more about each finding by clicking on it.
 This will show you details like where the issue was discovered, its impact and individual CVSS score, and remediation tips.